Keeps Review: The Truth About Their Hair Loss Treatments?

 0.2% Caffeine

 The clinical studies supporting the use of topical caffeine (including in conjunction with minoxidil) are generally positive.
-However, analysis of these studies shows major flaws, including a failure to measure hair count and reliance on patient self-satisfaction surveys.[27]Dressler, C., Blumeyer, A., Rosumeck, S., Arayesh, A., Nast, A. (2017).
+However, these studies are not without their methodological flaws.
+For this reason, caffeine ranks lower in terms of regrowth potential and evidence quality relative to FDA-approved hair loss medications, like minoxidil and finasteride.[27]Dressler, C., Blumeyer, A., Rosumeck, S., Arayesh, A., Nast, A. (2017).
 Efficacy of Topical Caffeine in Male Androgenetic Alopecia.
 Journal der Deutschen Dermatologischen Gesellschaft.
-15(7). … Continue reading
+15(7). … Continue reading For more information, see our Treatment Metrics.

 0.1% Melatonin

-While the mechanisms for melatonin’s impact on hair loss are unknown, a few clinical studies have shown that it appears to have a positive effect on hair growth and reducing hair loss.[28]Fischer, T.W., Burmeister, G., Schmidt, H.W., Elsner, P. (2004).
+While the mechanisms for melatonin’s impact on hair loss are not yet fully elucidated, a few clinical studies have shown that it appears to have a positive effect on hair growth and reducing hair loss.[28]Fischer, T.W., Burmeister, G., Schmidt, H.W., Elsner, P. (2004).
 Melatonin Increases Anagen Hair Rate in Women with Androgenetic Alopecia or Diffuse Alopecia: Results of a Pilot Randomized Controlled … Continue reading[29]Fischer, T.W., Trüeb, R.M., Hänggi, G., Innocenti, M., Elsner, P. (2012).
 Topical Melatonin for Treatment of Androgenetic Alopecia.
 International Journal of Trichology.
 4(4).
 236–245.
-Available … Continue reading Although it should be noted that many of these studies were small and they often lacked a control group.
+Available … Continue reading

 Does the Science Support Keeps’ Claims?